 Putting “I’m Sorry” In To Context…

-That being said, for a small few, I believe that there are a number of people who say sorry authentically.
+That being said, I believe that there are a number of people who say sorry authentically.
 And of course, it’s possible to say sorry purely out of 100% consideration, compassion and love for the other person.

 I think that the words “I’m sorry” said in this way takes a high level of selflessness.